Wedding Registry Kitchen Essentials: The 35 Items Worth Registering For

 Bakeware: For Sweet Treats and Savoury Roasts

-A ceramic pie dish ($30–$50) is a lovely, functional addition if you envision baking pies together.
-These pieces evolve into cherished kitchen staples—the ones your friends always ask about when they see them in action.
+A ceramic pie dish ($30–$50) is a lovely functional addition if baking pies together is in your plans.
+These become the kitchen pieces your guests always ask about.

 Nordic Ware Natural Aluminum Commercial Baker's Half Sheet 2-Pack